Police station - what happens when you are arrested

 An appropriate adult is there to help you communicate with the police and understand what is going on.

-You can find out more in our ‘Appropriate adult’ here.
+You can find out more about ‘Appropriate adult’ by clicking here.

 If the police think you have committed a crime and keep you at the police station, you might come across a few different people.
 Below are some people you may hear about or meet.